lizzybit/Formula1/README.md

 <p align = "justify">
 It is impressive that Mercedes is so high on the list because they have only been competing as a works team in Formula 1 since 2010, but in that time they have become one of the most dominant teams in the sport's history.
 They have won the Constructors' Championship in every season from 2014 to 2021.
 This sustained period of success has allowed them to accumulate a significant number of points in a relatively short period of time, which is reflected in their high ranking on this table.</p>

-### 6.3 Find the Highest Average Points Earned Per Case by Constructors Who Have Entered at Least 100 Races
+### 6.3 Find the Highest Average Points Earned Per Race by Constructors Who Have Entered at Least 100 Races
 ``` sql
 SELECT c.name, ROUND(SUM(r.points)/COUNT(DISTINCT r.raceId),2) AS points_per_race
 FROM results r